 Tissue samples are a great way to monitor Micro and Macronutrient status within a plant.
 Monitoring tissue samples throughout the growing season can allow insight into which nutrients are deficient, giving the opportunity to build plans and adjust inputs, helping a plant reach its full yield potential.

 A question that many people have is when to sample.
 V5 is the best time to pull a tissue sample because that is the time when the plant is gearing up to grow the most.
 Samples pulled during this timeframe give a good picture of how the plant is sitting for nutrients.
 During V5, macronutrients N, P and K levels should be stable.
 The most common deficiencies we typically see in our territory are in zinc, boron and manganese, all micronutrients.

-If a plant comes back with a micro deficiency, there are a variety of Max-In products to utilize.
+If a plant comes back with a micro deficiency, there are a variety of Max-In products that could be utilized.
 Max-In products are absorbed into the plant almost immediately.
-Often at the V5 stage, a plant's roots are not large enough to take up the needed zinc from the soil, Max-In can be used to act as a bridge until the roots grow large enough to take up the nutrients needed.
+Often at V5, the roots are not large enough to take up zinc from the soil, Max-In can act as a bridge until the roots grow larger.

-Your CFS Regional agronomist can schedule tissue samples on your fields, evaluate nutrient levels throughout the season, to help create and adjust input plans to reach full yield potential.
+Your CFS Regional agronomist can schedule tissue samples on your fields and evaluate nutrient levels throughout the season helping create and adjust input plans to reach full yield potential.

 Please join us as we celebrate the opening of our new feed mill in St. James.
 We are excited to provide mill tours with our experienced staff and guides, we are eager to share information about our new facility and it's fit for the industry and the community.
 Join us after for a pork chop dinner and a chance to meet with other members of the CFS team.